OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpPublishSourceType.md

 ---
-title: PpPublishSourceType Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpPublishSourceType enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpPublishSourceType
 ms.assetid: d11ed6c3-e43a-712a-af43-6d290ef2a8e0
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpPublishSourceType Enumeration (PowerPoint)
+# PpPublishSourceType enumeration (PowerPoint)

 Constants that specify the type of source material to be published, passed to and returned by the **SourceType** property of the **PublishObject** object.